KxSystems/docs/docs/ref/ceiling.md

 ```

-## :fontawesome-solid-exclamation-triangle: Prior to V3.0
+## :fontawesome-solid-triangle-exclamation: Prior to V3.0

 Prior to V3.0, `ceiling`